Do more than shape the health care conversation.

 The Value of Your Online Master of Arts in Health Communication

 When you graduate with your Master of Arts in Health Communication degree from Rider University, you gain the chance to prove your value as a health literacy advocate.
-MAHC graduates can also earn a 24% higher average annual salary than their undergraduate counterparts*.
+Graduates of a master’s program can also earn a 24% higher average annual salary than their undergraduate counterparts*, making the MAHC degree a valuable tool for increasing your earning potential.

 Health messages shape our thoughts every day.
 Your expertise in health communication can help you understand audience needs and educate diverse populations.
 By learning to leverage your strengths in written, verbal and visual communication, you can transform health outcomes and contribute to positive health behaviors.